KungumapriyaaMKP/InfosysSpringboard/README.md

 Aswini, kungumapriya can u guys do it?
 Aswini: I'm having practical exam Varshitha.
 If possible we will split the ppt work.

 Aswini: What sir said to present on today ?
+Varshitha:sorry aswini,As i am having internals i can't do it because we have 2 subjects per day it is difficult to balance all this.